Electro-Sensors (ELSE)

 AI Analysis | Feedback

-Mr. Klenk was appointed CEO and CFO of Electro-Sensors, Inc. on July 23, 2013.
+Mr. Klenk was appointed CEO and CFO of Electro-Sensors, Inc. in July 2013, also serving as President and a Director of the company.
 He brings over 20 years of experience leading technology companies.
-Prior to joining Electro-Sensors, he served as the Director and President of Harland Medical Systems, Inc., a privately-held medical technology company, from 2006 to May 2013.
-Previously, he held executive positions, including Director, President, and COO, at August Technology Corporation (now Rudolph Technologies, Inc.), a publicly-traded company specializing in process-related inspection systems and software for the microelectronics industry, from 1993 to 2005.
-His involvement with August Technology Corporation, which merged with Rudolph Technologies, Inc., indicates experience with companies involved in acquisitions.
-He holds an MBA from the University of Arizona and a BS in Business Administration from Northern Arizona University.
+Before joining Electro-Sensors, he was the director and president of Harland Medical Systems, Inc., a company that supplies specialty coating materials and automation equipment for the medical device industry.
+Prior to that, Mr. Klenk held various executive positions, including director, president, and Chief Operating Officer, at August Technology Corporation, a publicly-traded company focused on process-related inspection systems and software for the microelectronics industry, which later became Rudolph Technologies, Inc. He currently serves on the boards of Electro-Sensors and two privately-held companies.
+Mr. Klenk holds an MBA from the University of Arizona and a BS in Business Administration from Northern Arizona University.

 Gloria M. Grundhoefer, Controller